Clinical Courses

 Intensive Trial Practice Workshop

-This is a required class for participation in the Civil Rights-Police Accountability Clinic, the Criminal & Juvenile Justice Project Clinic, and the Exoneration Project Clinic.
-This class is strongly recommended for participation in the Employment Law Clinic and the Federal Criminal Justice Clinic.
-It is also open to all rising 3Ls, irrespective of participation in any clinic.
-This class teaches trial preparation, trial advocacy, and strategy through a variety of teaching techniques, including lectures and demonstrations, but primarily through simulated trial exercises.
-Topics include opening statements, witness preparation, direct and cross examination, expert witnesses, objections at trial, and closing argument.
-Practicing lawyers and judges are enlisted to provide students with demonstrations and critiques from varied perspectives.
-The class concludes with a simulated jury trial presided over by sitting state and federal court judges.
-Open to 3L J.D. students only.
-The faculty strongly recommend that students take Evidence prior to enrolling in this course.
+This is a required class for participation in the Civil Rights-Police Accountability Clinic, the Criminal & Juvenile Justice Clinic, and the Exoneration Clinic.
+This class is strongly recommended for participation in the Employment Law Clinic, the Federal Criminal Justice Clinic, and the Immigrants' Rights Clinic.
+It is also open to all rising 3L J.D. students (no L.L.M.s), regardless of participation in any clinic.
+The faculty strongly recommends that students take Evidence prior to enrolling in this course.
 Completion of this class partially satisfies one of the requirements for admission to the trial bar of the United States District Court for the Northern District of Illinois.
-Students who have taken Trial Advocacy (LAWS 67603) or Trial Practice: Strategy and Advocacy (LAWS 91702) may not take this class.
+Students who have taken Trial Advocacy (LAWS 67603 or LAWS 81010) or Trial Practice: Strategy and Advocacy (LAWS 91702) may not take this class.

 Previously: